Datavault-UK/automate-dv-docs/docs/tutorial/tut_xts.md

 To create an XTS model, we will simply copy and paste the above template into a model named after the XTS we are creating. dbtvault will generate the XTS using parameters provided in the next steps.

-We recommend setting the `incremental` materialization on all of your Extending Tracking Satellites using the `dbt_project.yml` file:
+We recommend setting the `incremental` materialization on all of your Extended Tracking Satellites using the `dbt_project.yml` file:

 === "dbt_project.yml"